Cumberland Motor Services: Stagecoach ownership

 Prior to the deregulation of bus services and ensuing break-up of the National Bus Company in 1986 following the passage of the Transport Act 1985, Cumberland's operating area was expanded further into North Cumbria by the NBC, with Ribble Motor Services' Penrith and Carlisle depots transferring to Cumberland.
 Around this time, Cumberland began a process of rebranding to CMS Cumberland, with the acquired Ribble operation in Carlisle using the brand name CMS Carlislebus.

 In July 1987, Cumberland was purchased from the National Bus Company by Stagecoach Holdings, being Stagecoach's third acquisition of a former NBC subsidiary.
 Shortly after the purchase, the CMS Carlislebus operation began employing AEC Routemasters acquired second-hand on competitive bus corridors in and around Carlisle.
 CMS Cumberland's fleet livery was retained by Stagecoach until 1988, when the group's 'stripes' livery scheme began to be applied across the fleet.

-Between 1987 and 1989, Cumberland purchased many of its previous competitors based across the county, taking on operators such as Yeowart's, Kirkpatricks of Bingham, the bus services of Brownriggs of Egremont.
+Between 1987 and 1989, Cumberland purchased many of its previous competitors based across the county, taking on operators such as Yeowart's, Kirkpatricks of Brigham, the bus services of Brownriggs of Egremont.
 Stephensons of Maryport and Alan Palmer of Carlisle.
 Cumberland caused controversy during summer 1988 when a six-week 'blockade' of 20 redundant buses parked or towed around Keswick town centre, preventing tourist coaches from parking in the town, pressured Keswick Town Council to redevelop the loss-making Keswick bus station into a shopping and health centre with Stagecoach's preferred developer.

 During 1989, Cumberland gained the remainder of the Cumbrian operations of Ribble Motor Services, by then also a Stagecoach subsidiary, through the transfer of Ribble's Kendal, Barrow-in-Furness and Ulverston depots, giving Cumberland complete control of Stagecoach operations across Cumbria.
 In July 1990, Cumberland launched a Lake District open-top bus service, running every 20 minutes between Ambleside, Windermere and Bowness-on-Windermere using a fleet of four Bristol VRs acquired from Stagecoach Southdown.

 Cumberland began experiencing financial difficulties during the early 1990s, resulting in wages being cut, older Leyland Nationals being replaced by Alexander bodied Mercedes-Benz 811D minibuses, and the last of the Carlislebus Routemasters being withdrawn and replaced by Alexander PS type bodied Volvo B10M single-deck buses by the end of 1992.
 Operations were consolidated into a single depot in Workington that April, and when the Stagecoach Group underwent a rebrand in November 2000, these operations were integrated into the Stagecoach North West subdivision as Stagecoach in Cumbria, with a separate engineering director role retained for the region.